Emerging Technologies: The Evolution of the Smart Assistant

 Posted by Amenallah Reghimi, VP of Product Management, Cognitive Intelligence, Category Management and Analytics in Autonomous Procurement on June 16, 2020

 Everywhere we turn, there is a constant buzz around new technologies such as artificial intelligence, machine learning, and cognitive intelligence.
 These emerging trends are expected to revolutionize procurement.
 According to Supply Management, “Cognitive procurement will drive the procurement profession forward” and early adopters may certainly gain a competitive advantage.
 Industry experts appear concerned primarily with how these new technologies can increase agility within the procurement function.
 According to Chris Sawchuk, a key global procurement consultative practice leader at The Hackett Group, 74% of procurement professionals believe agility is vitally important, yet only 36% say they know how to improve it.

-Smart Assistants also minimize waste and redundancy.
-For example, an assistant will be able to reply to a user’s redundant requests, recognize that the work has already been done, and point to the results or reports according to their permission level.
-This spares everyone time and money, drives better coordinated effort, and increases value by moving towards a conversational platform.
-Procurement teams can invest their energy in negotiating with suppliers, optimizing their sourcing networks, and having conversations with their users, rather than generating reports and handling manual tasks, allowing them to examine more information rapidly and uncover more opportunities.
+Smart assistants also minimize waste and redundancy.
+For example, an assistant can reply to a user’s redundant requests, recognize that the work has already been done, and point to the results or reports.
+And of course, the system recognizes and respects user permission level.
+This spares everyone time and money, drives better coordinated efforts, and increases value by moving towards a conversational platform.
+Procurement teams can invest their energy in negotiating with suppliers, optimizing their sourcing networks, and having conversations with their users.
+Rather than generating reports and handling manual tasks, they can uncover new opportunities.

-This is only the beginning of what smart assistants are capable of, and as researchers continue to develop the technology, we’ll see more and more use cases for procurement teams.
-No one can be sure of where procurement innovation will ultimately go, but we can be sure that the evolution of Smart Assistants will play a significant part along the way.
+This is only the beginning of what smart assistants are capable of.
+As researchers continue to develop the technology, we’ll see more and more use cases for procurement teams.
+No one can be sure of where procurement innovation will ultimately go, but we can be sure that Smart Assistants will play a significant part.